 Butternut Squash: The Star of the Show!

-As you’ll see, butternut squash makes the base of this “cheese” dip.
-Roasted and seasoned, it makes a smooth and creamy sauce.
+Butternut squash is at the base of this cheese dip.
+Once it’s roasted and seasoned, it makes a smooth and creamy sauce.
 So, not only will you be enjoying something that tastes sinfully delicious, but you’ll also be getting in a serving of veggies!

 Watch How HERE!

-A high-powered blender, such as a Vitamix works best for this recipe to give you a velvety smooth texture.
-Make sure your blender is set to low speed before starting, then slowly work your way up to high.
+To ensure a velvety smooth texture, a high-powered blender, like a Vitamix, works best for this recipe.
+Before you start blending, make sure the blender is set to low speed.
+Then as you go, slowly work up to high speed.
+You may need to stop and scrape down the sides occasionally.
 This prevents the sauce from getting stuck while also preventing the top from popping off from the force.

 Vegan Nacho Cheese Dip